Industrial automation innovation among railway industry companies has dropped off in the last three months

 The figures also provide an insight into the largest innovators in the sector.

-It was followed by the South Korea based Samsung Heavy Industries Co Ltd with 6 industrial automation patent applications, the United States based United Parcel Service Inc (5 applications), and South Korea based Korea Shipbuilding & Offshore Engineering Co Ltd (5 applications).
+It was followed by the South Korea-based Samsung Heavy Industries with six industrial automation patent applications, the United States-based United Parcel Service (five applications), and South Korea-based Korea Shipbuilding & Offshore Engineering (five applications).